toucansites/website/contents/docs/[06]integrations/[04]facebook-pixel/index.md

 # Facebook Pixel

-Integrate Facebook Pixel into your Toucan site allows you to track visitor actions, measure the effectiveness of your ad campaigns, and build custom audiences for remarketing directly from your Toucan site.
+Integrating Facebook Pixel into your Toucan site allows you to track visitor actions, measure the effectiveness of your ad campaigns, and build custom audiences for remarketing directly from your Toucan site.

 ---